 How to Choose the Best Manufacturing ERP

-Understand Your Business Needs
+1. Understand Your Business Needs

 A business can’t build and implement an ERP system without having a clear understanding of what the system will need to do.
 Many manufacturers start this process by collaborating with various stakeholders to create a list of must-have ERP features.
-They do this by deciding what data to track, what processes to streamline and what reports and monitoring will be required to continually improve operations.
-This process involves identifying the business’s operational strengths and weaknesses, growth strategies and specific inventory and production requirements.
+They do this by deciding what data to track, what processes to streamline, and what reports and monitoring will be required to continually improve operations.
+This process involves identifying the business’s operational strengths and weaknesses, growth strategies, and specific inventory and production requirements.

 Consider a manufacturer grappling with longer lead times that are diminishing customer satisfaction.
 To tackle the issue, the company plans to deploy an ERP system capable of tracking production stages to identify bottlenecks.
 The system will allow managers to monitor specific data reports, such as the delay between order date and the start of production, or to note how long partially finished goods stay at each stage.
 With this data, managers can leverage additional ERP tools to improve operations.
 They can use the system’s centralized communication platform and automated order update features to coordinate tasks; workers at all levels will be clearly informed about when to begin the next step, enabling better labor; and they can track planning and scheduling.
-The result is a faster order-processing and -shipping timeline, ultimately enhancing customer satisfaction.
+The result is a faster order-processing and shipping timeline, ultimately enhancing customer satisfaction.

-Assess Features and Functionalities
+2. Assess Features and Functionalities

-Assess Vendors
+3. Assess Vendors

-Assess Total Cost of Ownership (TCO)
+4. Assess Total Cost of Ownership (TCO)

-The total cost of ownership (TCO) of an ERP covers the initial purchase price and all costs associated with the system, including implementation, training, operation, maintenance and upgrades.
+The total cost of ownership (TCO) of an ERP covers the initial purchase price and all costs associated with the system, including implementation, training, operation, maintenance, and upgrades.
 Consequently, manufacturers must plan and budget for direct costs, such as software licenses and hardware, and indirect costs, such as the cost of temporarily shifting staff from their usual jobs to roles focused on setting up the ERP system during its rollout.

 Budgeters should also try to identify any potential hidden cost drivers, including data migration and system downtime.
 This total cost should be compared to potential cost savings derived from increased efficiency and productivity.
 If cost savings outweigh the TCO, it’s likely an ERP worth considering.

-Assess Technological Advancements
+5. Assess Technological Advancements

-For example, IoT devices can collect and report on equipment status in real-time, giving manufacturers insights into performance and efficiency throughout the equipment’s life.
+For example, IoT devices can collect and report on equipment status in real time, giving manufacturers insights into performance and efficiency throughout the equipment’s life.
 Taking it a step further, this data can be combined with AI to analyze energy patterns and performance to optimize use and predict when equipment will fail, respectively.
 Manufacturers can then use this data to plan downtime and budget for upcoming equipment repair costs and purchases.

-When assessing ERP systems, manufacturers focused on long-term success will want to consider solutions that not only satisfy current needs but are also equipped to uphold continuous innovation to meet the industry’s — as well as the manufacturer’s — evolving needs.
+When assessing ERP systems, manufacturers focused on long-term success will want to consider solutions that not only satisfy current needs but are also equipped to uphold continuous innovation to meet the industry’s—as well as the manufacturer’s—evolving needs.

-Manage Implementation and Change
+6. Manage Implementation and Change

-Evaluate ROI
+7. Evaluate ROI

 Though estimated ROI evaluations begin as a step toward determining the right ERP system for a manufacturer, the company should continue to conduct regular ROI reviews even after choosing and implementing an ERP system.
 This will ensure that the system continues to generate positive, long-term returns.
-If it doesn’t, it might be worthwhile to look at other options.

-Consider Legal and Compliance Issues
+8. Consider Legal and Compliance Issues

 For many manufacturers, especially those offering diverse or sensitive products, tracking the legal and compliance requirements associated with their products can be a challenge.
-To overcome this, manufacturers should choose an ERP system that allows them to customize compliance requirements to reflect all relevant industry regulations, standards and laws, and create reliable records showing this compliance.
+To overcome this, manufacturers should choose an ERP system that allows them to customize compliance requirements to reflect all relevant industry regulations, standards, and laws, and create reliable records showing this compliance.
 For example, U.S.-based manufacturers will need to be aware of OSHA standards, EPA guidelines, and possibly FDA requirements, while manufacturers operating in multiple regions will need to adhere to individual sets of regulations and tax laws.

 By selecting an ERP with customizable compliance and regulation settings, manufacturers can automatically enhance their ability to mitigate risks and avoid penalties, allowing them to remain confident that they are conducting their business properly and effectively.
 For example, some ERP systems let companies automatically track changes in international trade laws or environmental regulations.
 This means that as regulations change, manufacturers can more easily update their processes to comply with new standards.